 12.4.4 sec:cmdDescription

 The sec:cmdDescription complex type is used by the cmdDescription element to describe an MEF Client Command, described in clause 8.3.9.5.
-The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF].
+The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.4500.32].